 It’s not always easy for teachers to remain motivated

 Teaching can be very demanding and the financial rewards often may not seem to compensate the time and energy most teachers put into their job.
-However, teaching can be also be very rewarding and satisfying.
-Whether or not, as a language assistant, you’re intending to pursue a teaching career there will probably be times during the year when your enthusiasm flags a little and you feel the need for a motivation boost.
+While teaching can be also be very rewarding and satisfying, there will still be times when your enthusiasm flags a little and you feel the need for a motivation boost.

 Here are some pointers you could try to keep your motivation levels up: